Delta-Compute/NetflixAI/README.md

 A Bittensor subnet template for building decentralized applications.

+This repository showcases an AI-driven video validation pipeline with IPFS storage and social engagement tracking.

 ## Overview

 This is a basic template for Subnet 89 on the Bittensor network.
 It includes the essential components needed to build and deploy miners and validators.